SUBMIT COMMENTS ON THE FINAL ENVIRONMENTAL IMPACT STATEMENT

-To submit written comments on the Draft Environmental Impact Statement by January 20, 2025 for the R.L.
+To submit written comments on the Draft Environmental Impact Statement by the extended deadline of February 19, 2025 for the R.L.
 Harris Project through FERC’s online system, use Project Number: P-2628 and sub-docket number 066.

 The full docket number is P-2628-066.